|« PreviousNext »|

 List your running stacks using

-cfn-list-stacks, filtering by a specific stack name or stack status.
-Only running
+aws cloudformation list-stacks, filtering by a specific stack name or stack

-stacks and stacks in the process of being created or deleted are listed with
+status.
+Only running stacks and stacks in the process of being created or deleted are

 Itemize the contents of a stack using